 Our interventionists are paid staff and are trained on the Collaborative Classroom SIPPS curriculum, a research-based foundational skills program proven to help both new and struggling readers build skills and confidence for fluent, independent reading.
 Interventionists are also trained on the Neuhaus Reading Readiness program.
 This program is based upon the 5 components of reading as determined by the National Reading Panel:

 Skills taught include rhyming, recognizing and identifying sounds in words as well as segmenting and blending sounds into words.
 Students are also taught that letters represent phonemes, that, when blended together, form written words.

 Reading interventionists model reading to students and build fluency through repeated reading of familiar books.
 Vocabulary is developed through the introduction and exploration of new books.
 Comprehension skills are built through discussion of books that promote understanding.

 Naming, recognition, and writing of upper and lowercase letters, as well as sorting vowels and consonants.
 Concepts of Print instruction includes components of a book, directionality of print, correlation of pictures to print, distinction between letters, words and sentences, as well as punctuation.

 A pre-assessment provides a baseline from which to measure progress and build lessons.
 Mid-year results, in conjunction with ongoing monitoring of student progress, are used to drive lesson planning and develop instructional strategies.
 Post-testing in April measures students’ progress and program success.

 WHAT SETS OUR READING INTERVENTION PROGRAM APART FROM OTHER TUTORING PROGRAMS?

-- Low student to tutor ratio: We always maintain a very low 4:1 student (or lower) to intervention ratio.
-This low ratio provides the students with individualized intervention and also allows the interventionists to develop a meaningful relationship with each child.
+- Low student to interventionist ratio: We always maintain a very low 4:1 student to intervention ratio.
+This low ratio provides the students with individualized intervention while allowing the interventionists to develop a meaningful relationship with each child.